zhaopan-pan/vuepress-theme-zp-1.x/README.md

-# @vuepress/theme-default
+# vuepress-theme-zp

-> theme-default for vuepress
+>this theme for vuepress

 ## Plugins